Who is this article for?

 - Define your Trigger Event, Actions, and associated Rule logic

-- Click "Save & Activate Trigger".
 Your trigger is now live and listening for the configured Event.
+Triggers will not retroactively issue commissions for events that occurred before the trigger was created.

 Editing triggers